-The authority and responsibilities of the Finance Committee are to
+The authority and responsibilities of the Committee are to:

-- recommend investment and derivative guidelines for the cash and currency exposures of Schlumberger and its subsidiaries
+- recommend investment and derivative guidelines for the cash and currency exposures of Schlumberger and its subsidiaries.

-- review the actual and projected financial situation and capital needs of Schlumberger as needed on the
+- review the actual and projected financial situation and capital needs of Schlumberger as needed on the:

-- capital structure of Schlumberger, including among other matters, the respective level of debt and equity, the sources of financing and equity, and Schlumberger’s financial ratios and credit rating policy
+- capital structure of Schlumberger, including, among other matters, the respective level of debt and equity, the sources of financing and equity, and Schlumberger’s financial ratios and credit rating policy;

-- dividend policy
+- dividend policy; and

-- issues and repurchases of Company stock
+- issues and repurchases of Schlumberger stock.

-Committee Meetings, Support, Delegation and Evaluation
+Committee Meetings, Support, Outside Advisors, Delegation and Evaluation

-The Committee shall meet at least twice a year, or more often as circumstances require, keep minutes of its proceedings, and report regularly to the Board.
+- The Committee shall meet at least twice a year, or more often as circumstances require, keep minutes of its proceedings, and report regularly to the Board.

-The Committee may invite to its meetings any Director, officer of Schlumberger, or such other person as it deems appropriate to assist it in performing its responsibilities.
+- The Committee may invite to its meetings any director, officer of Schlumberger, or such other person as it deems appropriate to assist it in performing its responsibilities.

-Approved by the Board of Directors: October 18, 2018
+Approved by the Board of Directors: October 21, 2021